2021 Workplace Trainings

 Navigating Change and Transition

-This class explains the human response to change and suggests skills to increase our capacity to navigate and thrive with change.
+This training explains the human response to change and suggests skills to increase our capacity to navigate and thrive with change.

 Compassion Fatigue: The Journey from Fatigue to Wellness

 Over time, caregivers and helping professionals can become weary of the demands of their jobs, combined with the secondary stress of witnessing or hearing stories of people suffering.
-This can cause the professional to withdraw, be overwhelmed, become cynical, and perhaps leave the profession.
+This can cause the professional to become cynical, withdraw, be overwhelmed, and perhaps leave the profession.
 It can start early in life and is reinforced through caregiving at work and home.
-Oftentimes, it is a matter of when, not if, a helping professional will be impacted, and can take months, even years, to develop.
-This class outlines the signs and symptoms of compassion fatigue and offers interventions to renew, recharge, and recommit to caregiving.
+Oftentimes, it is a matter of when, not if, a helping professional will be impacted.
+It can take months, even years, to develop.
+This training outlines the signs and symptoms of compassion fatigue and offers interventions to renew, recharge, and recommit to caregiving.

 Learning to communicate effectively is a vital life skill.
-This class teaches healthy ways to express oneself assertively, fairly, respectfully and collaboratively.
+This training teaches healthy ways to express oneself assertively, fairly, respectfully and collaboratively.
 Emphasis is placed on listening, understanding, and delivering difficult messages.

 QPR: Question, Persuade, Refer (90 minutes preferred)

-Sponsored by the Utah Department of Health and Human Services, this class educates participants about ways to recognize when someone may be suicidal and help refer them to a professional who can help.
+Sponsored by the Utah Department of Health and Human Services, this training educates participants about ways to recognize when someone may be suicidal and help refer them to a professional.
 90 minutes preferred.

 Mindfulness in the Workplace